-Table ES-1: Summary of Potential Significant Impacts and Mitigation Measures
+Table ES-0-1: Summary of Potential Significant Impacts and Mitigation Measures

-Potential Impacts Mitigation Measures Level of significance after mitigation Aesthetics Aesthetics-1: Potentially significant impact to scenic vistas will occur from sediment removal activities during the sediment removal phase.
+Potential Impacts Potential Impacts Mitigation Measures Aesthetics intigation Aesthetics-1: Potentially significant impact to scenic vistas will occur from sediment removal activities during the sediment removal phase.
 No feasible mitigation available.
 The less than significant impacts during reservoir management will be further reduced through the implementation of Mitigation Measures MM BIO-6, MM BIO-7, and MM BIO-8.
 Impact remains significant and unavoidable.
-Aesthetics-3: Potentially significant impact to visual characteristics will occur from sediment removal activities during the sediment removal phase. racteristics will occur from reservoir management will be further reduced through the implementation of Mitigation Measures MM BIO-6, MM BIO-7, and MM BIO-8 Air Quality Air Quality-1: Conflict with the implementation of SCAQMD air quality management plan due to sediment removal emissions of NOx exceeding the Daily Regional Threshold will result in a significant impact.
-MM AQ-1: LACFCD shall require all construction contractors during the sediment removal phase of the Proposed Project to use sediment removal dump trucks that meet the EPA's emission standards for Model Year 2007 as reasonably feasible.
+Aesthetics-3: Potentially significant impact to visual characteristics will occur from sediment removal activities during the sediment removal phase. net removal phase.
+No feasible mitigation available.
+The less than significant impacts during reservoir management will be further reduced through the implementation of Mitigation Measures MM BIO-6, MM BIO-7, and MM BIO-8 Air Quality Air Quality-1: Conflict with the implementation of SCAQMD air quality management plan due to sediment removal emissions of NO X exceeding the Daily Regional Threshold will result in a significant impact.
+MM AQ-1: LACFCD shall require all construction contractors during the sediment removal phase of the Proposed Project to use only sediment removal dump trucks that meet the EPA's emission standards for Model Year 2007 or later.
 MM AQ-2: LACFCD shall require all construction contractors during the sediment removal phase of the Proposed Project to use off-road equipment that meets, at a minimum, EPA's emission standards for Tier 3 equipment.
-Full implementation of these mitigations could be unachievable.
-Therefore, impact remains significant and unavoidable.
-Air Quality-2 and Air Quality-3: Sediment removal emissions of NOx will exceed the SCAQMD Daily Regional Threshold, resulting in a significant impact to an air quality standard.
 See MM AQ-1 and MM AQ-2.
-Full implementation of these mitigations could be unachievable.
-Therefore, impact remains significant and unavoidable.
-Air Quality 6: Sediment removal emissions of NOx will exceed the SCAQMD Daily Regional Threshold, resulting in a cumulatively significant impact.
+Less than Significant Less than Significant removal emissions of NO x will exceed the SCAQMD Daily Regional Threshold, resulting in a significant impact to an air quality standard.
+Air Quality 6: Sediment removal emissions of $NO_x$ will exceed the SCAQMD Daily Regional Threshold, resulting in a cumulatively significant impact.
 See MM AQ-1 and MM AQ-2.
-Full implementation of these mitigations could be unachievable.
-Therefore, impact remains significant and unavoidable.
-Biological Resources Biology-1: Removal of habitat during sediment removal will result in a potentially significant impact to five special status wildlife species (least Bell's vireo, yellow warbler, southwestern pond turtle, MM BIO - 1 : A qualified biological monitor shall be present during initial ground- or vegetation-disturbing project-related activities.
-Following initial project-related activities, a qualified monitoring biologist shall be present as necessary to maintain the implemented protection measures and monitor for additional species in harm's way.
-Less than significant
+Less than Significant Biological Resources Biology-1: Removal of habitat during sediment removal will result in a potentially significant impact to five special status wildlife species (least Bell's vireo, yellow warbler, southwestern pond turtle, coast range newt, and two-striped garter MM BIO - 1 : A qualified biological monitor shall be present during initial ground- or vegetation-disturbing project-related activities to provide measures and monitor for wildlife in harm's way.
+This includes initial ground- or vegetation-disturbing project-related activities at the annual start of each year of sediment removal or maintenance activities.
+Following initial project-related activities, a qualified monitoring biologist shall be present as necessary to Less than significant